 The VA IRRRL and the VA Cash-Out Refinance serve different purposes:

-If your only goal is to lower your interest rate or switch from an adjustable to a fixed rate, the IRRRL is the faster and cheaper option.
+If your goal is simply to change your loan terms or move from an adjustable to a fixed rate, the IRRRL is the faster and cheaper option.
 If you need cash from your equity, the Cash-Out Refinance is the right tool.

 Note for Texas homeowners: Texas law limits all cash-out refinances, including VA cash-out refinances, to 80% of the home’s appraised value.
 This restriction does not apply to VA IRRRLs since no cash is being taken out.